“Demolition King” Pless Jones wins more city work

 Keith Adams told the board that his company, K&K Adams, should be awarded the $3 million contract renewal because he was in full compliance with the hiring goals.

-Timothy M. Krus, city purchasing agent, disagreed, saying P&J was given the renewal because its original bid, made in 2010, was lower than K&K Adams.
-As a result, P&J will be the “first call” on demolition work requested by the Housing Department, and K&K Adams the “second call.”
+City Purchasing Agent Timothy Krus disagreed, saying P&J was given the renewal because its original bid, made in 2010, was lower than K&K Adams.
+As a result, P&J is “first call” on demolition work requested by the housing department, and K&K Adams “second call.”

-Under the fund allocations published in the board’s agenda, P&J will receive all $3 million and K&K Adams no money.
-However, Krus said Adams would get “some work” out of the contract.
+Under the fund allocations published in the board’s agenda, P&J will receive all $3 million for the contract and K&K Adams nothing.
+However, Krus said Adams could get “some work” out of contract.

 After the meeting, Adams said that he has received about $1 million of the $15 million allocated for demolition work since 2010.